bcornec/wod-set/profile/ADMIN-GUIDE.md

 * You will get a new `wodadmin` user (Default admin)
 * You will get a set of 20 students (Default value)

-A﻿ll playbooks are self-documented.
+All playbooks are self-documented.
 Please check for details.

 **Note: A wod-install.log is available under the home folder of the install user under `.wod-install`.
 It contains the installation log along with a another file containg the wodadmin credentials.**

-W﻿e leave it to you to handle the necessary port redirection and SSL certificates management when needed.
+We leave it to you to handle the necessary port redirection and SSL certificates management when needed.
 In our case, we went for a simple yet efficient solution based on an OPNSense Firewall along with a HAProxy setup to manage ports'redirection, HTTP to HTTPS Redirection, SSL Certificates.
 The backend also includes a Fail2ban service for login security management.

 At this point, you should be able to access your JupyterHub environment with a few pre-installed set of kernels like `Bash, Python, ansible, ssh, PowerShell`.

-Y﻿ou can then start developing new notebooks for your public based environment.
+You can then start developing new notebooks for your public based environment.
 And if you don't know how to do this, I will explain how in a future article.

 If you need to develop private content that cannot be shared with the wider Open Source Community because of dedicated IP, the next section in this article will explain how to handle this.